-Training and certifications that are mandated by law or Department standards and directives may be addressed by regular and remedial training where appropriate.
+Training and certifications that are mandated by law or Department standards and directives may be addressed by regular or remedial training where appropriate.

-Personnel assigned to remedial training are required to attend the assigned instruction.
-Failure to participate will be reported to his/her section commander.
+Personnel assigned to remedial training are required to attend and successfully complete the assigned instruction.
+Failure to do so will be reported to his/her section commander.
 Any resultant disciplinary action will be in accordance with Department policy.

 A record of training received by employees will be maintained by the Personnel Services Unit and updated as employees submit course verification information.

 v Course title